Xe/site/blog/how-to-handle-pedophiles-in-communities-2021-03-07.markdown

 ## Don't Panic

 First, don't panic.
 This is going to be a stressful and scary thing.
 This is normal.
 You are feeling that feeling that you are feeling and it is happening.
 It is going to suck.
 You are going to lose sleep.
 This is something that is happening because you care about that community, and if you didn't care about it you would not be having these feelings.
 If you feel the need, cry about it.
 Let the emotions out instead of bottling them up.
-This sounds like a dumb meme or whatever but I am being dead serious in this reccomendation.
+This sounds like a dumb meme or whatever but I am being dead serious in this recommendation.

 So, now, one of the first things you need to do is review the terms and conditions of the platform you are moderating the community on.